How to Use Chainguard Security Advisories

 . . .

-This output shows that this particular image has 20 vulnerabilities.
-The Docker Scout output also lists each of the packages affected by CVEs as well as the specific vulnerabilities it found for each.
+This output shows that this particular image has many critical and high vulnerabilities.
+The Grype output also lists each of the packages affected by CVEs as well as the specific vulnerabilities it found for each.

 Note: All of these vulnerabilities have been addressed in newer versions of the Chainguard Go Image.